jonnew/ONIX/README.md

   - [![DOI](https://zenodo.org/badge/95248663.svg)](https://zenodo.org/badge/latestdoi/95248663)

 ## Features
-- Formal specifications: serialization protocols, host communication protocols, device drivers, and host API
+- Follows the ONI-specification for serialization protocols, host communication protocols, device drivers, and host API
 - Firmware and API permit acquisition and control of arbitrary arrangements of sensors and actuators: